 Experiment 1 used the three-frame paradigm shown in Figure \ref{fig1}, where the task was to predict the actor’s location (left vs. right) following three frames.
 We compared how the cognitive and naive models learned this task.
 The only difference between the models is the inclusion of the animate/non-animate label in the cognitive model.

 The primary question was how the two models compare in learning the prediction task.
 Two important points regarding this comparison are: 1.
 The naive model could theoretically learn to distinguish between the two types of actors based on the data it observes, as the actor type is consistently correlated with its behavior in both training and test scenarios.
 2. Note that the addition, such as the labels ‘animate’ and ‘non-animate’, is provided in a 'bare' form, without additional context about its implications or how it relates to the model's predictions.
-For the model, these labels are arbitrary markers (just as e.g. 'goo' vs. 'not goo').
+For the model, these labels are arbitrary markers with no associated information.